You can create or delete features, or update existing features, using the FeatureTable API.

 The code examples illustrated above show a typical workflow for editing attribute values and attachments when adding, deleting, and updating features.
 In these scenarios, the manner in which the attribute values are obtained and validated are left to your creativity during application development.

-support a ** feature form** that is designed to ease attribute and attachment editing and validation for a feature.
+Layers that implement FeatureFormSource support a feature form that is designed to ease attribute and attachment editing and validation for a feature.
 This form guides the users to the correct fields, constrains allowed values for a field, and supports the addition of new attachments or replacement of existing ones.
 We recommend that you display this feature form in your app by utilizing the toolkit component.
-For more information, see the Edit using toolkit topic in this guide.

 Edit data from a branch version

-.
+Edits can be made to service feature tables from a branch versionServiceFeatureTable.
 You can also follow the process described above for adding, deleting, and updating features or their attachments.